cdktf/cdktf-tf-module-stack/docs/java.md

 - object({\<ATTR NAME\> = \<TYPE\>, ... })
 - tuple([\<TYPE\>, ...])

 The keyword any may be used to indicate that any type is acceptable.
-For more information on the meaning and behavior of these different types, as well as detailed information about automatic conversion of complex types, see {@link https://www.terraform.io/docs/configuration/types.html|Type Constraints}.
+For more information on the meaning and behavior of these different types, as well as detailed information about automatic conversion of complex types, refer to {@link https://developer.hashicorp.com/terraform/language/expressions/type-constraints Type Constraints}.

 If both the type and default arguments are specified, the given default value must be convertible to the specified type.